villekf/OMEGA-doc/docs/source/algorithms.rst

 RAMLA
 ^^^^^

-Similar to OSEM, but has guaranteed convergence and is dependent on the relaxation parameter lambda (or lambdaN in Python), see RELAXATION PARAMETER.
+Similar to OSEM, but has guaranteed convergence and is dependent on the relaxation parameter ``options.lambda`` (or ``options.lambdaN`` in Python), see RELAXATION PARAMETER in the examples.
 Slower to converge than OSEM.
 Can be used with or without subsets.
 Note that the default lambda values might not work with RAMLA.
+The default relaxation parameters are computed if the number of relaxation parameters doesn't equal the number of iterations, if the variable is omitted or if it's zero.
+If you wish to enter your own relaxation parameters, make sure that the number of relaxation values equals the number of iterations!
 Not recommended for CT but has transmission tomography based version implemented.
 See BSREM for regularized version.

 ET version based on: https://doi.org/10.1109/42.538946

 MRAMLA
 ^^^^^^

 Unregularized version of the MBSREM.
-Almost identical to RAMLA, i.e. requires lambda, but supports preconditioners.
+Almost identical to `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_, i.e. requires lambda (see above), but supports preconditioners.
 EM preconditioner is also highly recommended!
 Has some additional steps to guarantee convergence.
 Also has dedicated transmission tomography version.
 Useful for any Poisson-based data, if regularization is not used.
+The upper bound (see the article) can be optionally set with ``options.U``, if zero, a default value is computed.

 ET version based on: https://doi.org/10.1109/TMI.2003.812251

 ROSEM
 ^^^^^

-Identical to OSEM except that includes relaxation as well.
+Identical to OSEM except that includes relaxation (lambda, see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ above) as well.
 Useful for testing/comparison purposes only.
 See ROSEM-MAP for regularized version.

 RBI
 ^^^